Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 Rscript --vanilla run_all.R
 ```

-The full mode uses the complete penalty-parameter search grid used for the manuscript analysis.
+Full mode uses the complete penalty-parameter search grid used for the manuscript analysis.

 The workflow: